nexiality/documentation/release/nexial-core-v3.0.changelog.md

 - explicitly use `nexial.web.alwaysWait` system variable to trigger Selenium's fluent-wait strategy.
 - change default value for `nexial.web.pageLoadWaitMs` to 15 seconds (instead of 10 seconds).
 - additional arguments set to chromedriver to remove the "Chrome is being controlled by automated test software" warning.
+- added code to handle the situation where clearing out an input field would invoke the containing page to reload (as intended by the web application in question).

 [webalert]